jzucker2/boombox/README.md

 # boombox

 I got it working!
-Now to really use it ...
+Now to really use it ... (for more than a day)

 This is just an easy repo for running stuff: